eraybasar/pesdk-docs/_guides/ios/v8/introduction/getting_started.md

 Here, we set the `delegate` of the `photoEditViewController` object to `self`.
 That means that the presenting view controller must implement the `PhotoEditViewControllerDelegate` protocol.
-The methods of the `PhotoEditViewControllerDelegate` protocol are designed to inform the delegate about the result of the editing process (for example cancelation).
+The methods of the `PhotoEditViewControllerDelegate` protocol are designed to inform the delegate about the result of the editing process (for example cancellation).

 The method that gets called when the user confirms the changes is `func photoEditViewController(_ photoEditViewController: PhotoEditViewController, didSave image: UIImage, and data: Data)`.
 It provides the resulting image as an `UIImage` and a `Data` object.
-Please note that the EXIF data of the input image, is only fully contained within the `Data` object.
+Please note that the EXIF data of the input image is only fully contained within the `Data` object.
 Please refer to the next section for more information about EXIF handling.

 ## Embed in an UINavigationController